 Easy to Purchase

 Dichlor, whether in granules or tablets, is easy to buy online or in pool-supply stores in your area, although the tablets aren’t as easy to find as granular dichlor.
-Dichlor can be purchased in bulk as well as in bags as small as one pound.
+Dichlor can be purchased in bulk and in bags as small as one pound.

 Dichlor has a few disadvantages, including some significant ones.
 Don’t choose dichlor or any pool chemicals without first knowing the cons.